Pedroo-Nietoo/Pedroo-Nietoo/README.md

 Enthusiast of backend & web development.

 Passionate about changing people's lives through programming and technology.
-Specialized in Backend Development and venturing into the world of User Experience.
+Specialized in Backend development and venturing into the world of User Experience.

 - Check out my [VSCode Configuration](https://gist.github.com/Pedroo-Nietoo/a20bf9b1ee512aeb97421f3bd5b7eb29) for development optimization.
 - In my [LinkedIn](https://www.linkedin.com/in/pedroo-nietoo/), I share my achievements and certificates.